Library Training Sessions

 The ability to think critically is an essential skill for successful learning and a key graduate attribute identified by employers.
 This workshop will introduce you to the concepts and practice of reading, thinking and writing critically.

 Learn how to make the most of Ireland’s biggest library – a general introduction to our resources and services.

 Do you want to disseminate your research?
 Learn about the scholarly publishing landscape and how to maximise the impact of your findings.

 So much reading and so little time.
 Learn how to read more efficiently and effectively and make useful notes from reading material and lectures.

 How do I establish what has already been published on my research question?
 Learn how to create an effective search strategy.

-Skills for Academic Success
+Skills for Academic Success (SLD)